OSC/ood-documentation/source/reference/files/ood-portal-yml.rst

 .. describe:: oidc_redirect_uri (String, null)

-     Sub-uri used by mod_auth_openidc_ to populate OIDCRedirectURI
+     Sub-uri used by mod_auth_openidc_ to populate OIDCRedirectURI.

      Default
-       This defaults to
+       This defaults to:

        .. code-block:: yaml

           oidc_redirect_uri: /oidc

      Example
-       Enable it on a recommended URI
+       Enable it on a recommended URI:

        .. code-block:: yaml